aimclub/evoguess-ai/docs/source/user_manual/function.rst

 Inverse Backdoor Sets
 ---------------------

 | Implementation of the fitness function from [AAAI2018]_ designed to search inverse backdoor sets in cryptographic functions.
-The fitness value is calculated on a random sample of tasks that is generated in `Sampling <core_modules/sampling.module.html>`_ module. Для каждой задачи выбирается случайное соответствие (секретный ключ, ключевой поток), и выполняется подстановка правильных значений в исходную формулу с учетом оцениваемого backdoor.
+The fitness value is calculated on a random sample of tasks that is generated in `Sampling <core_modules/sampling.module.html>`_ module.
+For each task, a random correct substitution for the pair (input set, output set) is selected, and the generated values for the estimated backdoor and output set variables are substituted into the original formula.
 | The behavior of this implementation is controlled by the following parameters:

 * **solver** -- Instance of `Solver <function_modules/solver.module.html>`_ module.
 * **measure** -- Instance of `Measure <function_modules/measure.module.html>`_ module.

 .. note::
-    Для корректного работы данной оценочного функции необходимо указать значение параметра **budget** для модуля `Measure <function_modules/measure.module.html>`_.
+    For this evaluation function to work correctly, you must specify the value of the **budget** parameter for the `Measure <function_modules/measure.module.html>`_ module.

 .. code-block:: python